-Animal foods (fish, eggs, milk, etc.) generally contain it, while plant foods generally do not contain it.
-The following daily foods contain a lot of it and should be highly regarded:
+Animal foods generally contain it, while plant foods generally do not.
+The following daily foods contain a lot of it and should be taken seriously:

-6. Others, butter, sheep oil, lard, and other animal fats contain more .
-Moreover, the saturated fatty acids in these oils can also promote the liver to synthesize more cholesterol.
-Therefore, animal fats should be avoided.
+6. Butter, mutton oil, lard and other animal fats are rich in fat, and can promote the liver to synthesize more cholesterol.

 Although the intake of dietary cholesterol is not the main source of cholesterol in the blood, controlling its intake is an important measure to prevent cerebrovascular diseases such as dyslipidemia, hypertension, coronary heart disease, and atherosclerosis.

 Foods rich in fiber